Nitin Nair

 Awards

 Nitin was awarded the Levy Fellowship between 2021 and 2023.
 He is a recipient of the LUBS economics department scholarship.
 In 2023, he won the 18th Annual AFIT-AFEE Student Paper Competition and EAEPE’s Herbert Simon Prize.
-In 2025, he won the best presentation award at the University of Leeds Economics PhD Research Conference.
-He has contributed to the Levy Economics Institute Working Paper Series.
+In 2025 and 2026, he won best presentation awards at the University of Leeds Economics PhD Research Conference.

 Peer reviews